k0sproject/k0smotron/docs/update/update-capi-cluster.md

 the control plane upgrade may get stuck on the `Cordoning` stage if the control plane is running on the same node as the worker nodes.
 For example, `--enable-worker` flag was used during the control plane deployment.
+The bug is fixed in the latest patch versions of k0s.

 To fix this issue:
 - Check the current node that is being updated from the `kubectl get plan autopilot -o yaml` output.
 - Manually drain the node.
-- In `Controlnode` object patch the corresponding `k0sproject.io/autopilot-signal-data` annotation: change the `version` field in the JSON from `Cordoning` to `ApplyingUpdate`.
+- In `Controlnode` object patch the corresponding `k0sproject.io/autopilot-signal-data` annotation: change the `status` field in the JSON from `Cordoning` to `ApplyingUpdate`.
 - Repeat the steps for all the nodes that are being updated.